SegmOnto/Guidelines/README.md

+# SegmOnto Guidelines

-This repository contains examples, to help establish and illustrate an ontology of layout analysis and segmentation.
+This repository contains the Guidelines of the SegmOnto controlled vocabulary for layout analysis and segmentation.

-There are three sections.

-## Sources
+## Zones and lines

-Examples of sources, with all their possible zones.

-Each submission is made in a separate folder, and contains:
+There are two classes of regions: **zones** (an area, i.e., polygon, on the page) and **lines** (an area, plus a baseline).

+Zones or lines can be caracterised by:

+- a type (mandatory, controlled values)
+- a subtype (optional, suggested open list of values)
+- a number (optional)

+of the form

+`Region(:subtype)?(#\d)?`

+e.g.

+`MainZone`

+or
+- `MainZone#1`,
+- `MainZone:column`
-- an image file;
+- `MainZone:column#1`.

-- a markdown file, describing the different zones and lines that are encountered, and signaling issues;
-- (NOT FOR NOW): an Alto file implementing the example in the ontology.
+## Content of the repository

+The repository contains the text of the Guidelines and definitions, with somes examples, as markdown files stored in two folders:

-## Zones
+- Zones

-Examples of zones, one folder for each zone type, containing:

-- a markdown file, containing a definition and listing problems;
-- as much image files as examples.

-## Lines
+- Lines

-Examples of lines, one folder for each zone type, containing:

-- a markdown file, containing a definition and listing problems;
-- as much image files as examples.

-# How to submit a new example ?

-Submit to main by creating a branch and making a pull request.